orblivion/ntfy/.sandstorm/README_FUTURE.md

 Filters for things to notify on, etc. Total hack!
 But it's something. eh?
 Likely confusing since Zulip has its own notification settings.

 Make it clear that this is a temporary thing until they add actual support.

+Make it clear that this won't be encrypted from Zulip server to phone.
+UnifiedPush might be?

 Also multiple Zulip accounts, sheesh.